julianf97/julianf97/README.md

 ### 🧐 More About Me:

 - 🔭 &nbsp; I’m currently working on freelance proyects
-- 🌱 &nbsp; I’m constantly learning.;
+- 🌱 &nbsp; I’m constantly learning
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/julianf97?tab=repositories)
-- 💬 &nbsp; Ask me about anything tech related, I am happy to help;
+- 💬 &nbsp; Ask me about anything tech related, I am happy to help
 - 📫 &nbsp; Feel free to ping me on [LinkedIn](www.linkedin.com/in/julian-finelli)

 <br>